-Credit Hours: 15.5 Prerequisite: All Technical, GE classes, EXT401, EXT402
+Credit Hours: 15.5 Prerequisite: All Technical, GE classes, EXT401, EXT402 supervised laboratory settings of instruction.

-The objectives and goals of an externship must be to allow students to apply practically the knowledge and skills taught in didactic and supervised laboratory settings of instruction.
 Externship involves the direct interaction of the student within a Pediatric Sonography environment.
 The student is assigned to a specific children's hospital to perform their rotation for 470 hours.
 The students observe and perform supervised pediatric scanning.
 This module serves to assist the student in making a successful transition from the school environment to a clinical setting.
 The students will write initial pediatric reports on presented findings and have a discussion with the interpreting doctor and the sonographer for case study evaluation.
 Also in this environment, students will practice specific scanning techniques based on congenital heart defect(s) evaluation.
 This training is a progressive technical progress that begins with basic skills and is completed by scanning by the student sonographer for a complete study.
-Students are trained in professional characterbuilding including ability to follow directions, patient care skills, initiative and punctuality.
+Students are trained in professional character-building including ability to follow directions, patient care skills, initiative and punctuality.